elzetia/Documentation/docs/jo_libs/modules/framework-bridge/server-class/OWFramework.md

 ---
 outline: 2
 ---
-# OWFunctions
+# OWFramework

-OWFunctions is an object to allow you to overwrite all framework functions.
+OWFramework is an object to allow you to overwrite all framework functions.
 You can overwrite all method from Framework & User class.

 :::tip